subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ### Counting the Number of Pure States

 In the analysis in the last section we showed the existence of multiple overlap values with replica symmetry breaking, but this only gives indirect confirmation about the existence of multiple pure states.
-For example in 1-RSB there are just two overlap values, but possibly a large number of pure states that have these overlaps.
+For example in 1-RSB there are just two overlap values, but potentially a large number of pure states that have these overlaps.
 Note that each pure state has a well defined local magnetization at site $i$ given by $m^\alpha_i = E(\sigma^\alpha_i)$, where the expectation is restricted to a single pure state $\alpha$.
 A pure state is determined by its vector of magnetizations $(m^\alpha_1,...,m^\alpha_N)$.
 It turns out that it is possible to define a function $f_{TAP}(m_1,...,m_N)$, called the Thouless-Anderson-Palmer (TAP) free energy, whose local minima coincide with the pure states of the system.
 It is given by